 In a world where social media reigns king, how important are print advertisements anymore?
 Even in today’s digital world, print advertisement is a key area of marketing that will make your marketing strategies well rounded.
-In the livestock world, print advertisement will never go out of style.
+In the livestock industry, print advertisement will never go out of style.
 Below are some key reasons why print ads are still relevant and some tips to think about when designing your next ad!

 Creating a brand that represents you and your operation is imperative to being successful and marketing your livestock.
-There are a few things that are very important to remember when creating your brand, logo and even a slogan!
+There are a few things that are very important to remember when creating your brand, logo, and even a slogan!
 Below are 5 tips that we believe are crucial when considering what your brand is!